 - Watson started his professional career in Italy, Greece and the D-League before finally getting a 10-day contract with the Golden State Warriors in 2008.
-He has been in the league ever since and is now a 10-year NBA veteran.
+He is now a 10-year NBA veteran.

 - Silas was in training camp with the Philadelphia 76ers during the 2011-12 season, but was ultimately cut and spent the campaign playing in the D-League.
 However, Philadelphia signed him to a 10-day deal near the end of the regular season and kept him during their playoff run.

 - Cook shined in the D-League and was signed to a 10-day deal by the Dallas Mavericks last season.
 Dallas let him go after his first 10-day expired.
-The New Orleans Pelicans eventually signed Cook for the season.
-[UPDATE: The Golden State Warriors signed Cook to a two-way deal over the offseason.]
+The New Orleans Pelicans eventually signed Cook for the remainder of last season.
+Now, Cook is on a two-way contract with the Golden State Warriors.

 GETTING THE NEWS

 Watson: “When I first found out I got the 10-day deal with the Warriors, it was pretty hectic and definitely surprising.
 My agent and I would talk every week, but I had been in the D-League for about a month and I actually told him to just stop calling unless I got a call-up.
 So we didn’t talk for a few weeks.
 Then, he called me when I was sitting around after practice and he told me I got called up.
 I was so happy, so excited, and I was with all my D-League teammates.
 They were really supportive and they told me, ‘Don’t come back here!
 Go do it for all of us.’
 And that’s what I did.”